Deploying a Project

 - A repository in the ScottyLabs Forgejo organization

-- devenv installed locally
+- devenv and direnv installed locally

 - A